 - Once the top coat is on, the planter should be looking like this:

-- Next up you’re ready for the fun part – adding your pots, plants and decorative items.
+- STEP 4: Next up you’re ready for the fun part – adding your pots, plants and decorative items.

-- Position your pallet in place – if it needs support in the ground, use the star pickets or stakes or otherwise, you can add some additional T-pieces of timber as feet supports and perhaps secure to your balcony with zip ties.
+- STEP 5: Position your pallet in place.
+If it needs support in the ground, use the star pickets or stakes.
+Otherwise, you can add some additional T-pieces of timber as feet supports and perhaps secure to your balcony with zip ties.
 Or secure to a planter box with more weight at the base.
 Add your favourite plants and water in.

 Love DIY and want to learn to grow in containers?

 Need a quick start guide?
 My eBook makes it easy + fun.